rhrish/cineaste_api/README.md

 # API backend for Cineaste app

-## TODO
+## Usage
+- Clone the repository
+- Make a database.yml file with the database.yml.example file inside the config folder
+- Copy .env.example as .env file and configure database
-- Dockerfile
+- docker-compose up -d
-- Docker image
-- Separate configuration